-Memorial Hospital has the very latest in imaging tools needed to diagnose medical conditions early so they have a higher likelihood of being treated successfully.
-A full range of imaging services is provided at the main hospital campus and at Memorial's Valley Imaging, one of our Family of Services.
+Yakima Valley Memorial has the very latest in imaging tools needed to diagnose medical conditions early so they have a higher likelihood of being treated successfully.
+A full range of imaging services is provided at the main hospital campus and at Memorial's Valley Imaging.
 Comprehensive mammography imaging is also available at 'Ohana, Memorial's Mammography Center.

-A full range of outpatient and inpatient x-ray procedures from simple to complex are offered through Memorial's full-service radiology department, open 24 hours a day, seven days a week.
-These include comprehensive fluoroscopic procedures including upper and lower GI series, myelography (spinal cord x-ray examinations), as well as additional sub-specialized fluoroscopic exams.
+A full range of outpatient and inpatient x-ray procedures are offered through Yakima Valley Memorial's radiology department, open 24 hours a day, seven days a week.
+These include fluoroscopic procedures including upper and lower GI series, myelography (spinal cord x-ray examinations), as well as additional sub-specialized fluoroscopic exams.

 Nuclear medicine can help determine how organs and bones are functioning.
 It can be used to diagnose fractures, cancer, arthritis, heart function, kidney function and thyroid uptake.

-Memorial Hospital’s ultrasound department has several procedure rooms enabling technologists to perform a range of ultrasound procedures for both outpatients and inpatients.
+Yakima Valley Memorial's ultrasound department has several procedure rooms for both outpatients and inpatients.
 These include OB/GYN and small parts scans, as well as vascular studies consisting of duplex venous and carotid imaging.

-Memorial offers the latest in Magnetic Resonance Imaging (MRI) technology for the benefit of patients and referrals.
-Designed with the patient in mind, the Magnetom Espree™ Open Bore MRI is particularly useful for brain, abdomen, pelvis and musculoskeletal imaging.
+Yakima Valley Memorial offers the latest in Magnetic Resonance Imaging (MRI) technology for the benefit of patients and referrals.
+The Magnetom Espree™ Open Bore MRI is particularly useful for brain, abdomen, pelvis and musculoskeletal imaging.
 Because of its unique design, it allows scans of the lower region of the spine to be taken feet-first with the patient's head remaining outside the magnet's bore.

 Early detection remains a woman's best defense in the battle against breast cancer.
 Like all cancers, breast cancer develops when abnormal cells in the body change and grow out of control.
 When problematic breast tissue cells are diagnosed early, the prognosis for cure is extremely high.

 At 'Ohana, Memorial's Mammography Center, women find a comfortable and supportive setting, encouraging them to maintain regular mammogram screenings.
-Mammograms are the gold standard for detecting breast cancer at its earliest and most treatable stage. `Ohana's comprehensive mammography program includes the following services:
+'Ohana's mammography program includes the following services:

-Memorial technologists in radiology and CT have taken a pledge to Image Gently and Image Wisely.
+Yakima Valley Memorial technologists in radiology and CT have taken a pledge to Image Gently and Image Wisely.
 This means they have voluntarily made a choice in how to practice their profession.
-It also indicates each technologist is concerned about radiation dose while performing every diagnostic imaging exam.

 Radiology and CT exams use radiation in the process of gaining life saving diagnostic information and allow doctors to "see" inside the human body for disease and/or injury diagnosis and treatment planning.
 Clinicians weigh the risk vs. benefit factor prior to any x-ray exam and proceed appropriately.